Is Online Poker Legal in California 2014?

 Players Also Have To Worry About Government’s Long Arm

 There’s also the practical consequence of having your funds get caught up in the wrestling matches we’ve seen between U.S. authorities and offshore poker companies, such as what happened during Black Friday.
-This can at best be a major inconvenience, and there’s always been the possibility of players not getting their money back ever.
+This can at best be a major inconvenience, and there’s always been the possibility of players not getting their money back.
+Absolute Poker, one of Black Friday’s targets, stiffed players for an estimated $45-$50 million.

 As we have seen, the DoJ doesn’t need a whole lot of justification to do things like this, and the whole Black Friday operation ran counter to the ruling of the higher courts.
 However that didn’t stop them as we know, as all of this was in essence a power play and the people involved did not even live in the U.S. and were not subject in any way to U.S. law.

 Could we see something similar happen again?
 Anything is possible, although the U.S. market has been pretty decimated, and there aren’t any big players left like Poker Stars and Full Tilt to teach a lesson to.
-In spite of the retraction of the Wire Act, the DoJ has made a few relatively feeble attempts to attack some of the remaining poker sites still offering play to Americans, but these attacks were thwarted pretty easily and there didn’t seem to be the same zeal behind it from the government side as we’ve seen in the past.
+In spite of the retraction of the Wire Act’s application to online poker, the DoJ has made a few relatively feeble attempts to attack some of the remaining poker sites still offering play to Americans, but these attacks were thwarted pretty easily and there didn’t seem to be the same zeal behind it from the government side as we’ve seen in the past.

 What Should U.S. Players Do About All This?